sandeepmattepu/ros_test/TASK_INSTRUCTIONS.md

 * What was your approach?
 * How does your solution look like?

 The documentation could be a text file (Markdown is allowed) or a **PDF** file.
-We will reject office documents
+We will reject office documents (like docx, odt, ...).
+There is no guideline about the length of your documentation - it should be complete.